Which community colleges does the plan pay for?

 and a representative the Mayor's Office of Workforce Development will be in touch to determine your eligibility.

 Q: Are home-schooled students or METCO students eligible to apply?

 A: No, not at this time.

 Q: Are BPS Adult Diploma graduates eligible to apply?

 A: Yes, graduates of the Boston Central Adult High School may apply for the Tuition-Free Community College Plan.
 Please note that graduates must have BPS diplomas, not HiSET or GED certifications, to be eligible.

 A: Students must begin the Tuition-Free Community College Plan within one year of high school graduation.
-This makes the BPS Class of 2016 the first eligible cohort of students.

 Q: Will I still be eligible for the Tuition-Free Community College Plan if I don't go to college right away?